krutisfood/retro-touch-type/Readme.md

 # Retro Touch Type

-A reproduction of a touch type game I used to play on an x086 in the mid 80s.
+A reproduction of a game I used to learn to touch type on an x086 in the mid 80s.